Willykman/Challenge-14/README.md

-Evaluate a New Machine Learning Classifier
+**Evaluate a New Machine Learning Classifier**

-Did this new model perform better or worse than the provided baseline model?
-This model did better than the provided baseline model.
+*Did this new model perform better or worse than the provided baseline model?*
+Yes, this model did better than the provided baseline model.

-Did this new model perform better or worse than your tuned trading algorithm?
-This model did better than the tuned trading algorithm.
+*Did this new model perform better or worse than your tuned trading algorithm?*
+This model performed better than the tuned trading algorithm.